-The Role We are looking for talented and highly motivated individuals to work within the Structured Finance Group (SFG) Ratings and Research Support (RRS) team.
+The Role We are looking for a talented and highly motivated individual to work within the Structured Finance Group (SFG) Ratings and Research Support (RRS) team.
 This role is ideal for candidates who are interested in credit analysis and gaining broad exposure to the securitisation sector.

 The role will provide quantitative and analytical support to the Rating and Research (R&R) team covering Structured Finance in the EMEA region.
 The role will provide the individual an opportunity to be part of the formation of the RRS group for SFG working in partnership with the R&R teams, by providing a wide range of analytical support services that contribute to the overall credit analysis function performed by these teams.

 This role will focus on EMEA Consumer and/or Corporate asset sectors, such as Residential Mortgage (RMBS) and Asset-Backed Securities (ABS), Collateralized Loan Obligations (CLO), credit derivatives, asset-backed commercial paper (ABCP), repackaged bond and CMBS, covering both primary and surveillance activities.
 There is also potential for cross-training across varying asset sectors and methodologies within SFG as part of career progression.

 The role requires a strong academic background with experience in financial and quantitative analysis.
 The ideal candidate for this role will possess strong analytical and organizational skills, demonstrate attention to detail, and enjoy working in a collaborative and versatile team environment.